Elementary Hindi II

 Seema Khurana, Swapna Sharma

-Continuation of HNDI 130.
-After HNDI 130 or equivalent; Continuation of HNDI 530, focusing on further development of proficiency in the four language skill areas.
-Prerequisite: HNDI 530 or equivalent.
+Continuation of HNDI 130/ HNDI 530.
+Focusing on further development of proficiency in the four language skill areas.

 Accelerated Hindi II

 Continuation of HNDI 132/ HNDI 532.
 Development of increased proficiency in the four language skills.
 Focus on reading and higher language functions such as narration, description, and comparison.
 Reading strategies for parsing paragraph-length sentences in Hindi newspapers.
-Discussion of political, social, and cultural dimensions of Hindi culture as well as contemporary global issues; Continuation of HNDI 532.
-Prerequisite: HNDI 132 / HNDI 532 or equivalent.
+Discussion of political, social, and cultural dimensions of Hindi culture as well as contemporary global issues.

 For students with advanced Hindi language skills who wish to engage in concentrated reading and research on material not otherwise offered by the department.
 Work must be supervised by an adviser and must terminate in a term paper or the equivalent.
 Permission to enroll requires submission of a detailed project proposal and its approval by the language studies coordinator.
-Prerequisite: HNDI 150 or equivalent; For students with advanced Hindi language skills who wish to engage in concentrated reading and research on material not otherwise offered by the department.
-The work must be supervised by an adviser and must terminate in a term paper or its equivalent.
-Prerequisites: HNDI 540, and submission of a detailed project proposal and its approval by the language studies coordinator.
+Prerequisite: HNDI 150/ NHDI 550 or equivalent, and submission of a detailed project proposal and its approval by the language studies coordinator.

 SKRT 120/520, LING 125/525